GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-Even though GateKeeper-GPU can correctly discard $97\%$ of candidate mappings~(\touchup{Sup.
-Table S.24}), we notice that the kernel time is longer for 300bp and additional operations, such as preparing buffers and data transfer, which are inserted into mrFAST's workflow and required by pre-alignment filtering with GPU, dominate over the time gained from \editedII{sequence alignment}.
+Even though GateKeeper-GPU can correctly discard $97\%$ of candidate mappings~(Sup.
+Table S.24), we notice that the kernel time is longer for 300bp and additional operations, such as preparing buffers and data transfer, which are inserted into mrFAST's workflow and required by pre-alignment filtering with GPU, dominate over the time gained from sequence alignment.
 Also, the data set size is small.
-Due to the fact that GateKeeper-GPU exhibits its performance with large batch sizes better, the size of the dataset can be another factor for the absence of speedup.
-On 150bp simulated dataset, GateKeeper-GPU can achieve speedup for both verification and overall time in \editedII{Setup\_1}~(\touchup{Sup.
-Table S.25}). \editedII{Setup\_2} is deprived of data prefetching and has smaller global memory, thus the acceleration on verification time is not sufficient to reflect the impact on overall mapping duration.
-We, once again, observe the effect of these factors on unified memory usage with the difference created between these two device \editedII{setups}.
+Because GateKeeper-GPU exhibits a better performance with large batch sizes, the size of the dataset can be another factor for the absence of speedup.
+On the 150bp simulated dataset, GateKeeper-GPU can achieve speedup for both verification and overall time in Setup\_1~(Sup.
+Table S.25).
+Setup\_2 is deprived of data prefetching and has a smaller global memory, thus the acceleration on verification is not sufficient to reflect the impact on overall mapping duration.
+These different results of the two device setups validate the effect of data prefetching and global memory size on unified memory usage.